KeithQuinn/Programming_and_Scripting_Project_2020/README.md

 ### Data Set Analysis
 The first step is checking if the data follows a normal distribution.
 This test was compete using the Shapiro-Wilk normality test  considered the most powerful test when testing for a normal distribution https://towardsdatascience.com/6-ways-to-test-for-a-normal-distribution-which-one-to-use-9dcf47d8fa93.

-Refer to figure 4 for the code used to check normality.
+Refer to Figure 4 for the code used to check normality.

 | ![](Normality_test_in.PNG)|
 | :--: |
 | *Figure 4 normality test in* |

-Refer to figure 5 for the result of the normality test.
+Refer to Figure 5 for the result of the normality test.
 | ![](Normality_test_out.PNG)|
 | :--: |
 | *Figure 5 normality test results* |